top of page

 Understanding Gottman’s Four Horsemen of Relationships

 A couple engages in positive communication and connection while practicing techniques from Gottman Couple Therapy to strengthen their relationship.
 Why the Gottman Four Horsemen Matter in Couples Therapy Conflict is a natural part of every relationship.
-The real difference between couples who thrive and couples who struggle isn’t whether they argue — it’s how they argue.
-Renowned psychologist Dr. John Gottman identified four toxic communication styles that can predict relatio
+The real difference between couples who thrive and couples who struggle isn’t whether they argue; it’s how they argue.
+Renowned psychologist Dr. John Gottman identified four toxic communication styles that can predict relation

 Sepideh Hossaini, MA, RP, CSFT